 Once students have completed their research, they will use it to complete two culminating activities: a report/presentation and a salt dough model of their landform.
 Finally, other classes and parents will be invited to the “Landform Fair” where your students can show off their cool landforms!

 - Teacher Info Pages: This includes a sample unit outline, grading rubric, lesson plans for internet research, intro lesson, research journals, and final projects.

 - Book research/ text features worksheets: Students will review other text features including a glossary, titles, headings, photos, captions, graphs/charts, and special print.
 They will also compare and contrast the table of contents and index.
 These can be completed digitally!

 - Internet research worksheets: These worksheets will familiarize your students with how to find credible sources on the internet for research.
 These can be completed digitally!

 - Landform Cards Cards with the name and clip art of each type of landform or body of water.
 You can use these to assign students a landform or body of water to research.

 - Research Journals: The research journals will guide the students throughout their research.
 There is one question on each page for the students to find the answer to.
 19 pre-written pages are included, plus 2 blank ones to add your own questions.
-Since this is the Google Slides version, students an type right into the journals.
-Full page and half page versions are BOTH included in this resource.
+Since this is the Google Slides version, students can type right into the journals.
+Full-page and half-page versions are BOTH included in this resource.
 Choose which version is best for your students.

 - Salt Dough Landform & Landform Report Instructions Lesson plan for the student’s final project